GuenterQuast/mPIXdaq/README.md

   -v VERBOSITY, --verbosity VERBOSITY
                         verbosity level (1)
   -o OVERLAY, --overlay OVERLAY
-                        number of frames to overlay in graph (25) -a ACQ_TIME, --acq_time ACQ_TIME
+                        number of frames to overlay in graph (10) -a ACQ_TIME, --acq_time ACQ_TIME
-                        acquisition time/frame (0.2)
+                        acquisition time/frame (0.1)
   -c ACQ_COUNT, --acq_count ACQ_COUNT
-                        number of frames to add (1)
+                        number of frames to add (5)
   -f FILE, --file FILE  file to store frame data
+  -w WRITEFILE, --writefile WRITEFILE
-  -t TIME, --time TIME  run time in seconds --circularity_cut CIRCULARITY_CUT
+                        csv file to write cluster data -t TIME, --time TIME  run time in seconds --circularity_cut CIRCULARITY_CUT
                         cicrularity cut
   -r READFILE, --readfile READFILE
                         file to read frame data
 ```

 The default values are adjusted to situations with low rates, where
-frames from the *miniPIX* with an integration time of
+frames from the *miniPIX* with an integration time of `acq_time = 0.5` s
-`acq_time = 0.2` are read.
-For the graphics display, `overlay = 25`
+are read.
+For the graphics display, `overlay = 10` recent frames are
-recent frames are overlaid, leading to an integration time of 5 s.
+overlaid, leading to a total integration time of 5 s.
 These images represent a two-dimensional pixel map with a color code
 indicating the energy measured in each pixel.

-Data analysis consists of clustering of pixels in each frame and
+Data analysis consists of clustering of pixels in each overlay-frame and
 determination of cluster parameters, like the number of pixels, energy
 and circularity.
 The threshold on circularity is controlled by the
 parameter `circularity_cut` ranging from 0. for perfectly linear
 to 1. for perfectly circular clusters.
 Technically, the covariance
-matrix of the clusters is calculated, and the circularity is the
+matrix of the clusters is calculated, and the circularity is defined
-ratio of the smaller and the larger of the two eigenvalues of the
+as the ratio of the smaller and the larger of the two eigenvalues of the
 covariance matrix.
 This simple procedure already provides a good
 separation of α and β particles and of isolated pixels not assigned
 to clusters.
 The latter ones have a high probability of being produced in